-- Review of the Group and subsidiary entity annual financial statements for the year ended 30 September 2022 including key accounting judgements and the going concern assessment.
+- Review of the Group and subsidiary entity annual financial statements for the year ended 30 September 2023 including key accounting judgements and the going concern assessment.
 This was recommended for signing to the Board following full clearance by the external auditors. - Ongoing monitoring of impairment and IFRS 9 model outputs, parameters, and macro-economic forecasts.
-There was significant focus in the year around the cost of living and customer affordability challenges with post model adjustments and overlays considered where appropriate. - Monitoring and review of external auditors control observations with management responses and agreed remediation plans and dates. - Discussed the various regulations and laws having an impact on the Bank and the Group's Internal Audit, Compliance, Finance, and Regulatory Reporting processes. - Ongoing review of updates from Compliance in relation to compliance monitoring, compliance advisory, financial crime, data protection and regulatory change. - Review of the external audit plan presented by Deloitte for the financial year ended 30 September 2022. - Oversight of the Bank's client assets safeguarding procedures and controls to ensure that the rules set out in the FCA's Client Asset Sourcebook (CASS) are fully adhered to. - Ongoing review of updates from Internal Audit including the review of internal audit reports and the monitoring of external audit, internal audit, compliance monitoring and other assurance actions against agreed delivery dates. - Endorsed the Compliance risk-based monitoring programme and the Internal Audit plan for the 2022 financial year.
+There was significant focus in the year around the cost of living and customer affordability challenges with post model adjustments and overlays considered where appropriate. - Monitoring of changes to mortgage customer behaviour in the current high interest rate environment and the related impact on mortgage amortised cost and effective interest rate models. - Review of new hedge accounting policies and models adopted in the year, monitoring the hedge effectiveness and the related impacts. - Monitoring and review of external auditors control observations with management responses and agreed remediation plans and dates. - Discussed the various regulations and laws having an impact on the Bank and the Group's Internal Audit, Compliance, Finance, and Regulatory Reporting processes. - Ongoing review of updates from Compliance in relation to compliance monitoring, compliance advisory, financial crime, data protection and regulatory change.
+Assessment of Compliance resources to enable completion of the planned activities. - Review and approval of the external audit plan and audit fee proposal presented by Deloitte for the financial year ended 30 September 2023.

-- The Committee confirmed satisfactory implementation of actions agreed in response to an External Quality Assurance review of the Internal Audit function concluding that the work of Internal Audit continued to generally conform to standards and guidelines from Institute of Internal Auditors and that they were satisfied with the level of internal audit resources. - Review and approval of key internal policies covering financial crime, regulatory reporting, use of external Auditors, provisioning, whistleblowing, travel and business expenses, data protection and compliance. - Discussed the outcomes of a first line self-assessment of regulatory reporting, following the publication of a 'Dear CEO' letter on the matter by the PRA in October 2021. - Approval of the publication onto the Castle Trust website of the Pillar 3 disclosures, providing information on the Bank's capital adequacy and risk profile.
+- Approval of the publication onto the Castle Trust website of the Pillar 3 disclosures, providing information on the Bank's capital adequacy and risk profile. - Oversight of the Bank's client assets safeguarding procedures and controls to ensure that the rules set out in the FCA's Client Asset Sourcebook (CASS) are fully adhered to. - Ongoing review of updates from Internal Audit including the review of internal audit reports and the monitoring of external audit, internal audit, compliance monitoring and other assurance actions against agreed delivery dates. - Endorsed the Compliance risk-based monitoring programme and the Internal Audit plan for the 2024 financial year. - The Committee confirmed satisfactory implementation of actions agreed in response to an External Quality Assurance review of the Internal Audit function concluding that the work of Internal Audit continued to generally conform to standards and guidelines from Institute of Internal Auditors and that they were satisfied with the level of internal audit resources. - Review and approval of key internal policies covering financial crime, regulatory reporting, use of external Auditors, provisioning, whistleblowing, travel and business expenses, financial promotions and compliance.

-Remuneration Committee and Nomination Committee overview 2022
+Remuneration Committee and Nomination Committee overview 2023

-The Remuneration Committee oversees Castle Trust Bank's Group Remuneration and Reward Policy and approves, reviews and makes remuneration recommendations in relation to senior executives.
+The Remuneration Committee oversees Castle Trust Bank's Group Remuneration and Reward Policy and approves, reviews the performance of, and makes remuneration recommendations in relation to senior executives.

-The Remuneration Committee reviews levels of remuneration across the firm to ensure that the firm remains competitive in attracting and retaining individuals of high calibre, whilst also ensuring that the right behaviours are rewarded.
+The Remuneration Committee reviews levels of remuneration across the firm to ensure that the firm remains competitive in attracting and retaining high calibre talent, whilst ensuring that reward structures ensure the right behaviours are rewarded.